Arxivar/PluginGenerator/README.md

 - select true in generator options, your plugin will be in plugin-ts folder.

+- (optional but recommended) specify your ARXivar portal path for the compiled plugin in generator options.

 - open the terminal into your plugin folder and install the node_modules locally using the command:

 ```bash